 Selling a South Dakota Home: What Are My Disclosure Obligations?

-If you are selling your South Dakota home, you know that the process can be arduous.
-Legislators in Pierre have added to the paperwork aspects of your task by requiring that you disclose, in writing, various property defects that could affect your home and property's value.
-Nevertheless, there's value in advising buyers of issues from a busted plumbing system to an unsteady foundation, as discussed in this article.
-If you're selling your South Dakota home, what must you disclose, and when?
+If you are selling your South Dakota home, prepare for a process that's paperwork intensive.
+You will, by state law, need to disclose in writing various property defects that could affect your house and property's value.
+Nevertheless, there is value in advising buyers of issues, whether they include a busted plumbing system or an unsteady foundation.
+If you're planning to sell your South Dakota home, what must you disclose, and when?

-Disclosure Laws in South Dakota for Home Sellers
+Disclosure Laws in South Dakota for Real Estate Sellers

 In some states, real estate agents and attorneys are left to their own devices to draft disclosure forms that fit the legislation.
 In South Dakota, the legislature has done this work already, codifying the entire disclosure form in South Dakota Stat. § 43-4-44.

-You might want to provide prospective buyers with the completed form sooner rather than later, given that buyers can terminate the sale within three days of receipt of the disclosure statement or amendment, under South Dakota Stat. § 43-4-39.
+You might want to provide prospective buyers with the completed form sooner rather than later, given that buyers can terminate the sale within three days of personally receiving the disclosure statement or amendment, under South Dakota Stat. § 43-4-39.
+That time period changes to six days if the disclosure statement or amendment is sent by mail.

-What Issues or Defects Does the South Dakota Disclosure Form Cover?
+What Issues or Defects Does the South Dakota Real Estate Disclosure Form Cover?

-The South Dakota Department of Labor and Regulation has created a standard disclosure form mirroring the language of the statute, which that you, as a home seller, must fill out.
-You'll see that you must certify that the information presented is accurate as of the date of the form, and that the buyer must also sign the form (as proof that of having actually received it).
+The South Dakota Department of Labor and Regulation has created a standard seller property condition disclosure statement mirroring the language of the statute, which you, as a home seller, must fill out.
+You will see that you must certify that the information presented is accurate as of the date you sign the form, and that the buyer must also sign (as proof of having actually received it).

 The form has over 100 questions divided into different sections.
 First, you will answer questions about the property itself—such as its address, how long you've owned it, whether there have been boundary surveys, and whether you are aware of any easements or liens on it.

 Next, you'll answer questions about the condition of various aspects of the home: its roof, attic, plumbing, basement, and sewers, to name a handful.
-For each, you must state—by checking "Yes", "No", or "Do Not Know," or "N/A" (not applicable)—whether there are any material defects in that element of the home.
+For each, you must state—by checking "Yes", "No", or "Do Not Know," or "N/A" (not applicable)—whether there are any material facts that buyers should know about that element of the home.
+You'll need to indicate whether various systems are working, and alert buyers to the existence of hazardous conditions such as asbestos, methane gas, radon, or buried fuel tanks.

 The form encourages sellers to attach additional information or pages, should you need to explain any responses in more detail.
 This can be especially useful if you want to alert potential buyers to a known defect (and thus comply with the statute), but note that the defect is relatively minor (and thus reassure the buyer).